Florida 18 and Up Online Sports Betting Sites For 2023

 Sports betting is now legal in Florida, but local sportsbooks are closed until a challenge to the Seminole Tribe of Florida’s gaming compact is settled in federal court.

 18+ State-Licensed Sportsbooks in Florida

-There are currently no state-licensed sportsbooks in the state of Florida, and the only legal sports betting option available to Floridians are licensed offshore sports betting sites.
+There are currently no 18-friendly state-licensed sportsbooks in the state of Florida.
+The only legal sports betting option available to 18 to 20-year-old Floridians are licensed offshore sports betting sites.

 Florida College and Professional Sports Teams

 The Sunshine State is home to numerous colleges and professional sports teams.
 Below you’ll find all the colleges that have at least one team competing in NCAA Division I as well as each of the pro franchises found in a major professional sports league in Florida.